anutron/behavior/Docs/Behavior.md

 It's possible to declare more than one data filter property for a single element (`data-behavior="FormRequest FormValidator"`)

+### Using Your Behavior Instance as an Event Arbiter

+When a filter performs an action that other filters might find useful to know about, the preferred usage is to fire an event on your Behavior instance via the `behaviorAPI` object passed to your filter.
+This provides a non-brittle way for filters to react to each other.
+For example, a Delegator that fetches new content via AJAX should fire the 'ammendDom' event.
+This event is also fired on the Behavior instances it's bound to (if it is).
+These two events are prescribed here, but you can use any you find useful.
+This allows filters to avoid referencing themselves.

+* destroyDom - function invoked when a trigger destroys a portion of the DOM.
+Automatically integrated w/ Behavior's `cleanup` method if you set one in the options.
+Passed the element destroyed as an argument.
+* ammendDom - function invoked when a trigger ammends a portion of the DOM.
+Automatically integrated w/ Behavior's `apply` method if you set one in the options.
+Passed two arguments: the parent node that contains all the updated elements and an array of those elements updated.

+Other events the author has used is to denote layout changes, `layout:changed`, `layout:display`, `layout:size`, etc.

 Behavior Method: passMethod {#Behavior:passMethod}
 --------------------------------------------------